vinhalo/readabilly/README.md

 Currently in development.
 To test out the extension:

 1. Clone this repo
-2. Navigate to the repo on your machine in a terminal, and run `npm run watch`
+2. Navigate to the repo on your machine in a terminal
+3. Run `npm install`  (Note: Node needs to be installed for this to work)
+4. Run `npm run watch`
 3. Navigate to your [Chrome Extensions] page (chrome://extensions)
 4. Enable **Developer mode** by using the toggle on the top right of the page
 5. Click the **Load unpacked** button near the top left of the page